-As of December 31, 2012 and 2011, the liabilities for compensated absences were \$33,038 and \$32,266, respectively.
+As of December 31, 2013 and 2012, the liabilities for unpaid compensated absences were \$37,089 and \$33,038, respectively.

-J. Related Party Transactions
+Related Party Transactions

 The Aston Township Board of Commissioners appoints the Authority board members.
 Legal and professional fees associated with their action against the Southern Delaware County Authority flow diversion litigation are being split equally between Aston Township and the Authority.